 It is always helpful to know the basics and be able to speak and understand the host nation language, whether it is for leisure or for business.
 It can also help you navigate around your new home more easily.

-KMC Off-Base - The Adult Education Center in Kaiserslautern is a focal point to keep in mind when looking for a German class in the area.
-They have a long-term experience and more than 2,500 people learn German as a second language here every year.
+KMC Off-Base - The is a focal point to keep in mind when looking for a German class in the area.
+They have an extensive experience and more than 2,500 people learn German as a second language there every year.

 On-Base Classes - Because learning a new language can be challenging, you will find language courses on base as well as off base to make it easier for you to grasp the languages’ concepts.
 Find out more by checking the program of your Support Group:

-- Deutsche Welle: Listen to short audio clips and repeat it back.
+- Deutsche Welle: Listen to short audio clips and repeat them back.

 - Goethe-Institut: This is the cultural institute of the Federal Republic of Germany for international cultural exchange.